 GG: Goodwill Hunting is hands-down my favorite movie.
-“How to Win Friends and “Influence People” by Rockefeller is tied with “Thinking Fast and Slow” by Daniel Kahneman, “Pride and Prejudice” by Jane Austen, “Blink” by Malcolm Gladwell, “The Power of Habit” by Charles Duhigg, and a few others.
+“How to Win Friends and “Influence People” by Rockefeller is tied with “Thinking Fast and Slow” by Daniel Kahneman.
+“Pride and Prejudice” by Jane Austen and “Blink” by Malcolm Gladwell, and “The Power of Habit” by Charles Duhigg, are a few others I enjoy.
 As far as films go, I tend to like anything with Matt Damon, Christian Bale, Matthew McConaughey, Leo, Margot Robbie, Jennifer Lawrence, Emma Watson and a few others.

 MB: You’ve also used your platform for good by partnering with Sloan Kettering for childhood cancer and research fundraisers.
 Are there any other causes you’re passionate about or would like to invite followers to look into?

 GG: There are always two links in my bio for pediatric cancer research fundraisers that I am a part of: cookies for kids cancer and Sloan Kettering Memorial Hospital, so please always take a look at those and share them with friends and family.
 I host fundraisers for both of those when I can.
 I’m usually in Washington Square Park in Manhattan.